ChengHsiangLu/Myofibroblast/README.md

 ## Aim

-In this project, we will be analyzing RNA-seq data from 19 iPSC lines that were differentiated into gut mesenchymal organoids.
+In this project, we aim to take advantage of iPSC lines to unveil specific signaling pathways specifically affected in patients with fibrotic CD.
+We will be analyzing RNA-seq data from 19 iPSC lines that were differentiated into gut mesenchymal organoids.
 This panel comprises 10 iPSC lines derived from Crohn's disease patients that suffered fibrotic complications, and 9 lines from patients with non-fibrotic disease.
 Each iPSC line was differentiated into mesenchymal organoids in two independent replicates, and each was subjected to 4 different treatments:

 * untreated
 * TGFb (a pro-fibrotic cytokine)